j-mcQueen/top-TTT/README.md

 ## known bugs/ areas for improvement

 - The array which contains the game board is NOT private and can be accessed in the dev tools' console.
 I have made it this way so that other functions outside of the block in which it is contained can access it too.
-I am aware this is generally undesirable (never trust the user, right?) so I am contemplating ways to privatise the board array while giving the other functions what they need to operate.
+I am aware this is generally undesirable (never trust the user, right?) so I am contemplating ways to privatise the board array while giving the other functions what they need to operate

-- As of 02/11/22, the game is only single player and the user controls both the X and O turn.
+- As of 02/11/22, the game is only single player and the user controls both the X and O turn
+- On iOS, there appears to be a slight delay when tapping marks onto tiles, preventing "fast tap" gameplay.
+This could be fairly annoying from a UX perspective, and I have followed the suggestions made in [this article](https://stackoverflow.com/questions/12238587/eliminate-300ms-delay-on-click-events-in-mobile-safari) to try and implement a solution, but to no avail yet.

 ## notes